ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/06-routing.md

 ## Request Method, Revisited

-In addition, we also recieve the HTTP Method used for the request, i.e. GET, POST, PATCH, PUT, or DELETE.
+In addition, we also receive the HTTP Method used for the request, i.e. GET, POST, PATCH, PUT, or DELETE.
 These again map back to the traditional role of a web server as a file server - GET retrieves a resource, POST uploads one, PATCH and PUT modify one, and DELETE removes it.
 But we can also create, read, update, and destroy _virtual_ resources, i.e. resources generated and stored on the server that are _not_ files.
 We'll talk more about this when we discuss persistent storage.

 ## Headers, Revisited